Using A Website for Vlogging Success

 A website also gives you the unique opportunity to engage with your new and/or loyal followers by having them sign up for an email list so you can get in touch (ahem, market to) them directly.
 You could also think about having a page on your website that’s dedicated to brand deals, testimonials or even e-commerce merchandise.

 Video content also increases your website’s “stickiness,” i.e. the time your audience spends on a page.
 Not only are videos considered to be a valuable factor for Google ranking, people spend nearly three times as much time on pages with video than those without.

 In essence, a website offers you plenty of engagement opportunities that are harder to come by on YouTube alone.

 You’ll Advertise Your YouTube Channel

 The ultimate goal of any vlogger on YouTube is having subscribers.
 And lots of them.

 Want even more?
 Set up your website.
 This gives you another avenue to bring in those extra YouTube subscribers/viewers and promote your YouTube channel.
 You can also add YouTube QR codes to offline marketing material.

 Remember that your subscribers are more than just individuals who happen to watch your videos once.
 They are people who are so amped up about your content that they want to see more.
 And they’ll expect that you’ll give them something just as great again and again.
-Like every form of content marketing, your videos need to give your subscribers something of value, whether that’s informative, educational or entertaining.
+Like every form of content marketing, your videos need to give your subscribers something of value, whether that’s informative, educational, or entertaining.